ankumar/software-design/Radar/Infrastructure.md

 ## Infrastructure

+“Will AWS and Azure become "dumb pipes" of compute, storage, and other fundamental data center primitives?
+Or will they continue to compete and beat third party providers at high level services?” -- https://matt-rickard.com/aws-is-not-a-dumb-pipe/

 “computation may someday be organized as a public utility, just as the telephone system is a public utility.
 We can envisage computer service companies whose subscribers are connected to them [...].
 Each subscriber needs to pay only for the capacity that he actually uses, but he has access to all programming languages characteristic of a very large system.” -- https://sigops.org/s/conferences/hotos/2021/papers/hotos21-s02-stoica.pdf

 ### Cloud